- Why did my doctor prescribe oxygen for me?

 Everyone's oxygen levels in the blood are lower during sleep, due to a mildly reduced level of breathing.
 Also, some alveoli drop out of use during sleep.

 If your waking oxygen saturation is greater than about 94 percent on room air, it is unlikely that your saturation during sleep will fall below 88 percent.
-However, your doctor can order an overnight pulse oximetry test if there is a question about your oxygen levels while you are sleeping.
+However, your doctor can order an overnight oximetry test if there is a question about your oxygen saturation levels while you are sleeping.

 To determine if you're getting the right amount of supplemental oxygen, your oxygen saturation must be measured while you are using your oxygen.
 Your provider or a respiratory therapist from the oxygen supplier should test your oxygen saturation on oxygen while you are at rest, while walking and, if indicated, while you are asleep.
 As long as your saturation is in the 90s, you are getting the right amount of supplemental oxygen.